misterpaul4/Demon-Runner/README.md

 - Clone the repository to get a local copy `git clone https://github.com/misterpaul4/Demon-Runner`
 - In the project's directory, install dependencies by running `npm install`
+- `npm run watch` to compile and watch for changes
-- `npm run server` to start the game.
+- In a new tab or terminal window, `npm run server` to start the game.
 This will launch your default browser.
 Click on the folder name "docs".

 ## Run Test